 Gregg Kallor is a composer and pianist whose music fuses the classical and jazz traditions he loves into a new, deeply personal language.
 The New York Times writes: "At home in both jazz and classical forms, [Kallor] writes music of unaffected emotional directness.
 Leavened with flashes of oddball humor, his works succeed in drawing in the listener - not as consumer or worshipful celebrant, but in a spirit of easygoing camaraderie."

 This season, Kallor unveiled his setting of Edgar Allan Poe's terrifying short story, The Tell-Tale Heart, with mezzo-soprano Elizabeth Pojanowski and cellist Joshua Roman, featuring a semi-staging by Sarah Meyers (Metropolitan Opera) and lighting design by Shawn Kaufman.
 The two sold-out performances were presented by The Crypt Sessions in collaboration with On Site Opera in a 100-year old vaulted crypt beneath the Church of the Intercession in New York City in October 2016 - just before Halloween.
 Following on the heels of the acclaimed premiere, Kallor performed the piece with soprano Melody Moore and Joshua Roman at SubCulture NY.
 The New York Observer wrote: "I can't think of a better opera to become a new Halloween tradition."

-Also this season, Kallor will collaborate with the Attacca Quartet for the premiere of his new work for piano quintet, commissioned by the Classical Recording Foundation and funded by a gift from Linda and Stuart Nelson.
+Also this season, Kallor collaborates with the Attacca Quartet for the premiere of his new work for piano quintet, Some Not Too Distant Tomorrow.
+The work is a tribute to the legacy of Martin Luther King, Jr., commissioned by the Classical Recording Foundation and funded by a generous gift from Linda and Stuart Nelson.
 The performance will be presented at the Sheen Center in New York City on June 5, 2017.
-And on June 21, 2017, Joshua Roman will conduct the Seattle Youth Orchestra in the premiere of Kallor's new work for string orchestra, commissioned by Town Hall Seattle.
+And on June 21, 2017, Joshua Roman will conduct the Seattle Youth Orchestra in the premiere of Kallor's new work for string orchestra, Mouthful of Forevers, commissioned by Town Hall Seattle.

 Kallor is the Composer-In-Residence at SubCulture in New York City, named one of Time Out New York's best new music venues.
 The first season of his residency featured world premieres of a solo piano suite; new songs with soprano Melody Moore, mezzo-soprano Adriana Zabala and baritone Matthew Worth; and a piano trio with violinist Miranda Cuckson and cellist Joshua Roman.